deeprest/sagaGitlabMirror/Design.md

 mechanics: give you abilities to reach that goal provide obstacles to challenge your progress overcoming the challenge is one source of enjoyment; not too hard or too easy.

+### Robot, Pirate, Ninja, Monkey
+**"You are a robotic ninja (monkey on inside), fighting large robots and pirating their parts."**
+1. robot
+mechanical, repairable
+*mech*
+2. ninja
+agile
+*primary form*
+3. pirate
+charismatic / social
+*stop and chat with npcs*
+4. monkey
+small, climber
+*spiderbot*

 # Influences
 - dash, walljump, charged shot.
 Mega Man X (1993)